Now I tell what I knew in Texas in my early youth,

 straight,

-A few fell at once, shot in the temple or heart, the living and
+A few fell at once, shot in the temple or heart, the living

 dead lay together,